quasilyte/go-ruleguard/README.md

 `ruleguard` comes with [rules.go](rules.go) file that can be used as a foundation to write your own rules file.

+It can also be easily embedded into other static analyzers. [go-critic](https://github.com/go-critic/go-critic) can be used as an example.

 ## Quick start

 To install `ruleguard` binary under your `$(go env GOPATH)/bin`: